lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 $ source .venv/bin/activate
 ```

 The first line creates a virtual environment in the subdirectory `.venv`.
 The second line activates that virtual environment.
-After that, any packages we add will only be installed withinin that virtual environment.
+After that, any packages we add will only be installed within that virtual environment.

 ### Ignore .venv in Version Control